-Students should take all the necessary steps before the start of the academic year to ensure that their basic funding provision is in place.
-Taking the time to think about your spending each academic year can make a real difference to your financial situation.
+Students should take all necessary steps before the start of the academic year to ensure that their basic funding provision is in place.
+Taking the time to think about your spending can make a real difference to your financial situation.

 Good ways to manage your money

 The only way you can be in control of your money is to be aware how much you have and how you are spending it.
-Follow the simple steps below to plan your budget effectively.
+Here are some ideas to plan your budget effectively:

-- Make a list of your termly / monthly income and expenditure according to how your money is received / paid out.
+- Make a list of your termly or monthly income and expenditure according to how your money is received and paid out.
 This should include any government and University funding you receive and any other awards or paid vacation work.

-- Deduct all the large one-off payments for the term / month such as fees, rent and any other important bills.
+- Deduct all the large one-off payments for the term or month such as fees, rent and any other important bills.

 - Include an additional allowance for regular direct debits, such as monthly mobile phone bills or insurance payments.